 R1C10:

-Maybe a typo, R1 meant 'human-disturbed subwatersheds have been estimated to increase loads' ?
-Revised text: “The human-disturbed subwatershed (5.2% disturbed) accounted for an average of 71-87% of SSYEV from the total watershed, and was estimated to increase loads to the coast by 3.9x over natural background”
+Revised text: The human-disturbed subwatershed (5.2% disturbed) accounted for an average of 71-87% of SSYEV from the watershed.
+Observed sediment load to the coast, including human disturbed subwatersheds, was 3.9x the natural background.

 11. L22 A yield is area normalized by standard definition.
 Here you are reporting loads (simply mass flux) and yields.
 Such detail is not needed in an abstract - just report the yields.